 Otosclerosis (oh-tuh-skli-ROH-sis) is a condition that causes hearing loss.
 The term “oto” means “of the ear” and “sclerosis” means “abnormal hardening of body tissue.”

-Otosclerosis happens when irregular bone remodeling/growth occurs in your middle ear.
+Otosclerosis happens when irregular bone remodeling/growth occurs in your middle ear or, more rarely, your inner ear.
 Bone remodeling is a lifelong process in which existing bone tissue repeatedly restores itself.
-In otosclerosis, irregular bone remodeling interferes with sound’s ability to travel.
-Otosclerosis causes mild to severe hearing impairment, but it rarely results in total deafness.
+In otosclerosis, irregular bone remodeling interferes with sound’s ability to travel through your ear.

 Other possible otosclerosis symptoms include: